-47. Although capital expenditure is not charged directly to the revenue budget, interest payable on loans and MRP are charged to revenue, offset by any investment income receivable.
+53. Although capital expenditure is not charged directly to the revenue budget, interest payable on loans and MRP are charged to revenue.
 The net annual charge is known as financing costs; this is compared to the net revenue stream i.e. the amount funded from Council Tax, business rates and general government grants.